omeka/classic-enduser/docs/Plugins/CollectionTree.md

 ![Collection tree displayed on logged-in and logged-out browsers, showing a difference in total items as well as child collections available.](../doc_files/plugin_images/collectionTree_loggedOut.png)

-We recommend you double-check your collection tree display on a logged-out browser, as logged-in users will see different content than the general public browsing your website.
+If you have private collections and items, we recommend you double-check your collection tree display on a logged-out browser, as logged-in users will see different content than the general public browsing your website.